L3 Conflict Management Course Overview

 Access to Internet using a laptop / pc / tablet using up to date Windows, Android or Apple operating systems.

-You must have 3 years of frontline experience
+You must have 3 years of frontline experience if you are doing this as part of your SIA Trainer Training

-A level 3 or 4 Teaching Qualification, for example
+A level 3 or 4 Teaching Qualification, for example:

 To become a security trainer you must also complete the Level 3 Delivering Physical Intervention.